Birthgap — global fertility and the timing of parenthood

 Global average (2024): 37.6% · European average (2024): 36.2%

-By 2024, the lifetime childlessness rate (TCR) in Bulgaria reached 14.2%, marking an increase of 4.2 percentage points from 2023.
-Over the past five years, the TCR has averaged 14.4% and has generally been on a downward trend.
-Compared to the 1970s average of 2.3%, this represents an increase of roughly 11.9 percentage points.
-On both global and European scales, Bulgaria holds the distinction of having the lowest childlessness rate, ranking last among 38 countries worldwide and 31 countries within Europe.
+By 2024, the lifetime childlessness rate (TCR) in Bulgaria stands at 14.2%, marking an increase of 4.2 percentage points from 2023.
+Over the past five years, however, the overall trend has been downward, with an average TCR of 14.4% between 2020 and 2024.
+Compared to the 1970s average of 2.3%, the current figure is higher by roughly 11.9 percentage points.
+Among all countries globally, Bulgaria has the lowest childlessness rate, ranking 38th out of 38.
+The same trend holds within Europe, where it ranks last out of 31 countries for this metric.

 Total Childlessness Rate (TCR) over the decades